Eliciting Risk Aversion with Inverse Reinforcement Learning via Interactive Questioning: Simulated experiments

-In this section, we propose a method that designs the environment for the next round based on outcomes of previous interactions.
-This method hinges on the concepts of regret and the associated Gibbs measure, which we introduce in Section \ref{subsec:RandGM}.
-In particular, the Gibbs measure converts the environments and actions (policies) of the agent from previous rounds into a probability on $\set{0,1,\dots,L}$, reflecting our confidence on the candidate risk aversions.
-We discuss the design of environments based on these concepts in Section \ref{subsec:DoG}.
+In this section, we propose a method that designs the question for a next round based on outcomes of previous interactions for a finite set of candidate risk aversions, denoted by This method hinges on a measure to convert the questions and actions of the client from previous rounds into a probability on $\set{0,1,\dots,L}$, reflecting the learner's confidence on the candidate risk aversions.
+Let $(G_n)_{n=1}^N$ be the questions and $(a^*_n)_{n=1}^N$ be the optimal action generated according to~\eqref{eq:Defastar} up until a certain round $N$.
+We introduce below the probability on the candidate risk aversions:

-As elaborated below, utilizing regrets and the related Gibbs measure could be advantageous.
-On one hand, it integrates the intuitive learning procedure that eliminates candidate risk aversions individually (occasionally achieving collateral elimination), aligning closely with Theorem \ref{thm:Separation} and Theorem \ref{thm:Separation2}.
-On the other hand, it facilitates the development of a scheme that enables the bulk elimination of candidate risk aversions.
-Finally, although not explicitly addressed in this paper, we believe that an approach like the one we propose here could potentially provide some degree of robustness against errors arising from the agent selecting a suboptimal action.